 Did you know?

 Fat is an important fuel for most of the cells in our body and obligatory for muscle function.
 It protects our major organs like our heart, liver, spleen, kidney, brain, and spinal cord by insulating them against trauma.
-This kind of fat makes up to four percent of our body’s fat storage.
+This kind of protective fat makes up to four percent of our body’s total fat storage.

 Where to find the good fats

 You can find healthy fats in olives, avocados, nuts and seeds, peanut butter and oils like sesame seed, coconut and olive oil.
 If you're not vegan, you can also find healthy fat in foods like fish, like sardines, milk and eggs.

 In order to process and digest vitamins and minerals while avoiding gaining extra weight, you'll need to be consuming the healthy fats listed above.
 Fat is one of the base macronutrients that your body needs also to optimize its physical performance, working alongside proteins and carbs to give you all the health benefits you need to live well.

 There are some foods that as tasty as they may be, aren’t that good for you.
 Some unhealthy fats to look out for include: cake, pastries, processed foods (ie. packaged and microwaveable), hamburgers, fries etc. These foods have an unhealthy amount of fat in them and are often processed using oils that cause them to lose any health benefits from exposure to air, light, and heat.